Why Coaching Helps: Turning An Abstract Concept Into Measurable Progress

 But, the true benefit of the system begins after the goals have been set.
 Coaching is the process of changing ones beliefs, patterns, styles of behaviour and even mindset in order to achieve these goals.
 Now, that’s where true transformation comes from.

 We have research to support this claim, too.
 A 2013 study titled ‘Does coaching work?
-A meta-analysis on the effects of coaching on individual level outcomes in an organizational context’ shows that coaching has significant positive impact leading to ‘goal directed self-regulation.’
+A meta-analysis on the effects of coaching on individual-level outcomes in an organizational context’ shows that coaching has a significant positive impact leading to ‘goal-directed self-regulation.’

 Now, that’s worth having in every professional environment.

 Coaching changes you fundamentally, thus prepping you for every goal you set in the future and every challenge you face along the way.

 Six Benefits You Can Gain From Coaching

 We love lists, we do.
 After all, the research is perused and the arguments made, we want to answer one question- what’s in it for you?
 Not one, but six distinct advantages, and that’s just executive coaching!

 Coaching helps you realise your actual self.
 Simple as it sounds, we are all governed by our life scripts and beliefs.
 Changing them to suit the situation is not always easy, and is often the main reason for organisational conflict.
 By building self-awareness, coaching gives new perspective on all situations.